dertin/dertin/README.md

 ### Hi there 👋

-Hey!
-I'm Guillermo Céspedes 😄

-I'm a software developer from Uruguay. 🇺🇾
+I'm Guillermo Céspedes Tabárez 😄, a software developer from Uruguay. 🇺🇾

+🦀 Building today the innovations that will shape tomorrow.

+🔮 Vision-driven, thrilling despite challenges.

 <!--
 **dertin/dertin** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.